The Future is Local, Social and Ecological.

 Source: Food Waste Facts (https://www.ozharvest.org/food-waste-facts/)

-Clothing & Home Essentials also included and integrated.
+Clothing & Home Essentials as Integrated Components.

 Textile and electronic waste pose significant environmental challenges due to their negative impact throughout their lifecycle.